...

 In this section of the website, most of the frequently asked questions about knee scooters have already been answered.

-We are hopeful that the information found in this article gives you a comprehensive understanding of what knee walkers are and why they are helpful when recovering from a leg injury.
+We hope that this article gives you a comprehensive understanding of knee walkers and why they are helpful when recovering from a leg injury.

 References